Vichhean-Sombath/ScholarisAPI/README.md

 ## Notes

-- The server uses `sequelize.sync({ alter: true })` on startup to keep models in sync during development.
+- The server connects to MongoDB via Mongoose on startup and logs a confirmation once the connection is open.
 - Stripe webhooks must be sent to `/payment/stripe/webhook` with the raw request body.
 - Bakong webhooks are sent to `/payment/bakong/webhook` as JSON.
 - Some features (Telegram, email, Stripe, Bakong) are optional and only activate when their environment variables are set.